colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 //
 // This is where existing users sign in to NUMENEON.
 //
+// IMPORTANT: Login uses EMAIL, not username!
+//
 // Component should:
 // 1.
-Display a form with username and password fields
+Display a form with EMAIL and password fields
 // 2.
 Call AuthContext.login() when user submits
 // 3.
 Redirect to /home on successful login
 // 4.
 Display error messages if login fails
 //
 // State you need:
-// - formData: { username: '', password: '' }
+// - formData: { email: '', password: '' }
 // - localError: For form validation errors (optional, context has error too)
 //
 // Integration points: